 1. Plan for Health Care Costs

-Health care is very expensive (especially in the US) and as you age physical problems start getting worse.
-If you are only planning in terms of to your current health, then you could be making a big mistake.
+Around the world health care is very expensive (especially so in the US) and as you age physical problems start getting worse.
+If you are only planning in terms of your current health, then you could be making a big mistake.

-That is because after you retire, as the years of neglect and misuse start to take effect, the chances are that you will need more medical care.
+That is because after you retire the years of neglect and misuse start to take effect.
+The chances are that you will need more medical care.
 In addition don't overlook the chance of unexpected health issues.

-Thus, you should plan for your health after retirement and carefully calculate the medical expenses that you might need.
+Thus, you should plan for your health after retirement and carefully consider the medical expenses that you might need.

-2. Consider Two Stages of Planning for Retirement
+2. Consider the 2 Stages of Planning for Retirement

-The two stages of retirement are one the period before and two the period after the official retirement. .
+The two main stages of retirement are one the period before and two the period after the official retirement. .

-Your first concern should be to safeguard the period after 65 with various sorts of investments.
-These will include investments such as 401(k' s, pensions, annuities, individual retirement accounts and savings.
+Your first concern should be to safeguard the period after official retirement with various types of investments.
+These will include investments such as 401(k' s, pensions, annuities, individual retirement accounts, property investments and savings.

-However, in case you want to take an early retirement, then you also have to consider funding the period before you turn 65.
+However, in case you want to take an early retirement, then you also have to consider funding the period before your official retirement age.

 In this case you should try to find out what assets you have that generate income.
 You should try to invest a lot more and also invest in places where the returns will meet your requirements This may mean taking on more risk to get the planned returns.